ISO 27001 Certification Costs

 150–400 internal labor hours

-2. ISO 27001 Consultant Costs
+2. ISO 27001 Consulting Costs

-Typical consulting ranges:
+Typical consulting investment ranges:

-Small company: $8,000 – $20,000
+Small organization: $8,000 – $20,000

-Mid-size company: $15,000 – $40,000
+Mid-size organization: $15,000 – $40,000

-Scope (single site vs multi-site)
+Scope boundaries (single site vs. multi-site)

-Cloud-only vs hybrid infrastructure
+Cloud-only vs. hybrid infrastructure

 Existing control maturity

-Need for risk assessment facilitation
+Depth of risk assessment facilitation

-A well-structured engagement usually includes:
+A structured engagement often includes:

 ISMS framework development

-Risk assessment facilitation
+Risk assessment workshops

 Statement of Applicability support

-Internal audit support
+Internal audit facilitation

 Audit readiness preparation